Dehydration Headache

 Hangover Dehydration Headache

-Dehydration due to Alcohol When the body is mildly to moderately dehydrated, it has mechanisms to be able to keep the brain and nerves hydrated, as they are strongly dependant on water.
+When the body is mildly to moderately dehydrated, it has mechanisms to be able to keep the brain and nerves hydrated, as they are strongly dependant on water.
 However, when alcohol is taken into the body, it takes away this ability by suppressing the release of vasopressin, causing a general dehydration.
 It also decreases the body's ability to selectively filter water into the brain, so the brain becomes severely dehydrated.
 To cope with this stress, the brain produced endorphins producing the "buzz" that alcohol gives you.
 When the endorphins wear off and the brain is still dehydrated, you are left with a headache... so coffee is the last thing you should drink for a hangover!
 (It will just dehydrate you further.)
 So drink water and balance it with salt...
-For more info, visit Treatment of Dehydration.
+For more info, visit

 Tension Dehydration Headache

 Dehydration irritates muscles, causing spasms and pain, which activate trigger points.
 Tension headaches are created by trigger points, so it follows that one of the ways you can activate your trigger points and create a tension headache is by becoming dehydrated.
 These headaches can be in any part of your head and should be treated with an increase in water and salt.
-For more info, visit Treatment of Dehydration.
-You may also want to address the trigger points that are involved.
-Find your headache pattern at What Causes Headache.
+For more info, visit

-For other effects of dehydration, visit Effects of Dehydration
+For other effects of dehydration, visit

 Return from Dehydration Headache to Home.